Domino Sugar Refinery: Original facility

+The Havemeyer family's sugar-refining operations had outgrown its Manhattan plant by the mid-19th century.
 The first member of the Havemeyer family to open a facility in Williamsburg was John C. Havemeyer, Frederick Jr.'s nephew.
 At the end of 1856, John C. Havemeyer and Charles E. Bertrand co-founded Havemeyer & Bertrand at the intersection of modern-day Kent Avenue and South 3rd Street.
-The firm assumed the name Havemeyer, Townsend & Company in 1858, then Havemeyer & Elder in 1863.
+The firm assumed the name Havemeyer, Townsend & Company in 1858, then Havemeyers & Elder in 1863.
 The refinery employed several Havemeyer family members, including Theodore, Henry, Hector, and Charles, the latter two of whom later formed their own refinery.
-The Havemeyer & Elder refinery, also called the Yellow Sugar House, was the largest of the Havemeyer family plants.
+The Havemeyers & Elder refinery, also called the Yellow Sugar House, was the largest of the Havemeyer family plants.
 According to sketches, the complex included a five-story building, two single-story buildings, and a standalone chimney.
 During 1863 and 1865, the Havemeyers bought two lots between South 2nd and South 4th streets for expansion of the facility.

-Several other refineries were subsequently built in Williamsburg, creating the world's largest sugar-refining center at that time.
+Several other refineries were subsequently built in Williamsburg, making it into the world's largest sugar-refining center at that time.
 By 1870, the neighborhood produced a majority of sugar used within the United States, and by 1881, the Havemeyer refinery processed about three-fourths of all refined sugar in the nation.
 Because of the depth of the East River in the vicinity of the refinery, shipments of raw sugar from overseas could be loaded directly into the facility.
-In February 1881, Havemeyer & Elder received a permit from the City of Brooklyn's Bureau of Buildings to add three stories to an existing six-story building on Kent Avenue between South 4th and South 5th streets.
-That November, Havemeyer & Elder acquired an adjacent parcel, which had previously been leased to rival refiners Wintjen, Dick and Harms.
+In February 1881, Havemeyers & Elder received a permit from the City of Brooklyn's Bureau of Buildings to add three stories to an existing six-story building on Kent Avenue between South 4th and South 5th streets.
+That November, Havemeyers & Elder acquired an adjacent parcel, which had previously been leased to rival refiners Wintjen, Dick and Harms.
 The same month, Theodore Havemeyer submitted plans for a ten-story brick structure, likely a new filter house, to the Bureau of Buildings.